Articles of Association

 Articles of Association - Tele2 AB, reg. no 556410-8917

-The registered name of the company is Tele2 AB.
+The business name of the company (Sw. företagsnamn) is Tele2 AB.
 The company is a public company (publ).

 The registered office of the board of directors is in the Municipality of Stockholm.

 The primary objective of the company’s operations shall be to generate profits for its shareholders.
 Moreover, the company shall provide services and technical expertise, broadcast and transmit radio and television programmes and carry out related operations.
 Furthermore, the company shall send and transmit telephony carried by radio waves and cable and carry out related operations.
 The company shall also be able to own and manage real property as well as shares and other chattels and carry out related operations.
 The company shall be entitled to give guarantees or other securities for undertakings entered into by another company in the same group.

 The company’s share capital shall be not less than SEK 250,000,000 and not more than SEK 1,000,000,000.

 The number of shares shall be not less than 400,000,000 and not more than 1,600,000,000.

 The shares shall be of three classes, Class A, Class B and Class C. Shares of Class A may be issued up to a maximum of 1,600,000,000, shares of Class B may be issued up to a maximum of 1,600,000,000 and Class C shares may be issued up to a maximum of 1,600,000,000.
 Class A shares entitle to ten votes each and Class B and Class C shares entitle to one vote each.